Quasimaps to quivers with potentials: Introduction

 Viewing \eqref{intro equ on crh} as the state space of some physical system, it is interesting and important to introduce \textit{quantum corrections} to it.
 To be precise, we expect to have a commutative diagram:

-Here $cl$ is the cycle map from Chow homology to Borel-Moore (BM) homology, $can$ is the canonical map (ref.~Eqn.~\eqref{map can2}) from BM homology to the critical cohomology and $(-)_{loc}$ denotes the localization with respect to the field $A_*^{F_0}(\pt)_{loc}$ of fractions of $A_*^{F_0}(\pt)$.
-Horizontal maps encode the information of quantum corrections and are expected to satisfy properties in the so-called cohomological field theory (CohFT).
-By using proper pushforward via $\Crit(\phi)^n\hookrightarrow Z(\boxplus^{n}\phi)$, the map $\Phi_{g,n,\beta}^{\mathrm{alg}}$ can be obtained from \eqref{intro cohft map} (which is based on Theorem~\ref{intro prop:symm_ob}).
+Here $cl$ is the cycle map from Chow homology to Borel-Moore (BM) homology, $can$ is the canonical map (ref.~Eqn.~\eqref{map can}) from BM homology to the critical cohomology and we have used the Thom-Sebastiani isomorphism \eqref{TS iso}:

-We expect that the map $\Phi_{g,n,\beta}^{\mathrm{top}}$ can be constructed using a $F_0$-equivariant version of the work of Favero-Kim \cite{FK} which is based on the method of fundamental factorizations due to Polishchuk-Vaintrob \cite{PV}.
-For the purpose of calculations, it is reasonable to expect interesting classes of critical cohomology often coming from algebraic cycles in $A_*^{F_0}(\Crit(\phi))$.
-Therefore the method developed in this paper will be useful to find values of such classes under the provisional map $\Phi_{g,n,\beta}^{\mathrm{top}}$.